Sora2480/Column-games-Project/README.md

-open main file into your tools, Pycharm or VS Studio Code is OK
+open column games project into your programming tools, Pycharm or VS Studio Code are OK

 <h1> <Strong> Functionality (Work in progress)</Strong></h1>
 1. Press any key in keyboard